jhumelsine/jhumelsine.github.io/_posts/2024-02-19-chain-of-responsibility-design-pattern.md

 Here’s a quick summary of the design patterns featured or mentioned in this use case:
 * Chain of Responsibility the pattern of this blog.
+* [Strategy](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html) as the foundation pattern which CoR extends.
 * [Template Method](https://jhumelsine.github.io/2023/09/26/template-method-design-pattern.html) to move most of the CoR behavior into the abstract class and away from the concrete Address Book handlers and their developers.
 * [Decorator](https://jhumelsine.github.io/2024/02/08/decorator-design-pattern.html) to populate the Cache and other Address Book Handlers when an unfound `Group` is found by a subsequent handler.
 * [Adapter](https://jhumelsine.github.io/2023/09/29/adapter-design-pattern.html) to allow the design to interact with external entities, such as a Database and WebService.